IoT4Env/AoC/README.md

 - A folder named "Languages" can be found in the root of this project.
 - Inside it there are all programming languages that was used to solve at least one day part.
-- A script called "solver" is responsible for guiding the user to chose what part to solve in the desired language.
+- Esch language folder contains a script called solver.{extension} that will open a TUI (Text User Interface) to guide you through the desired day and execute solutions in the chosen language.
+- Enjoy!

 The whole navigate-in-specific-folder procedure is automated by this one script.